 We needn’t mention the weather, really, considering how we’ve framed this entry.
 But how does nearly 30 feet of snow annually sound?
 That’s tons of the good stuff every year.
 And, thanks to eastern-facing slopes, it piles up and stays.
 However, when it’s not puking, Braunwald is known to be a sunny spot, ideal for hard riding in the morning and a couple of well-earned beers in the afternoon.
 Oh, and all with one of the best views in the world, of course.

 Phew!
 There you have it.
 We included some obvious entries – such as Zermatt and Verbier topping the list.
 However, we also threw in a fair few hidden gems no one can rightly pronounce, let alone claim they’ve been to!
-So, hopefully, we’ve ignited your stoke to visit Switzerland.
+So, hopefully, we’ve ignited your stoke to go on a ski trip to Switzerland.

 Related Reading: